 Retirement is a new beginning.
 This is a time to use experience and expertise in a new way to focus attention on the evolving CU Boulder campus landscape.
 We believe you would provide a significant contribution to the mission and objectives of the Boulder campus, and the Chancellor agrees.
 Consider joining the CU Retired Faculty organization.

-Please note that tenured and tenure-track faculty, rostered instructors and senior instructors with less than one year remaining before retirement are ineligible for the faculty computer purchasing program.
-Faculty members will be notified of eligibility in faculty computer purchasing program via email in July of the current fiscal year.
+Please note that tenured and tenure-track faculty, rostered instructors and senior instructors with less than one year remaining before retirement are ineligible for the faculty computer purchasing program or FCPP.
+Faculty members will be notified of eligibility in faculty computer purchasing program (FCPP) via email in July of the current fiscal year.
 Any declaration of an intent to retire may disqualify the terms of your eligibility.
-If you are unsure about your eligibility, please email firstname.lastname@example.org
+If you are unsure about your eligibility, please email firstname.lastname@example.org.

 Faculty who continue to be officially affiliated with the university post retirement may continue to use university owned computers.